In some games, Death Is a Slap on the Wrist

 - Kain himself transforms in a flock of bats and reforms in a safer location.

-- Maximo has an offer from Death, where Death will return him to life as long as he continues to work towards resolving the imbalance in the afterlife.
+- In Maximo: Ghosts to Glory, the title character has an offer from Death, where Death will return him to life as long as he continues to work towards resolving the imbalance in the afterlife.
 This deal is bound by a physical coin Death gives him, and if he runs out of these coins, Death can no longer restore him to life and must reap his soul properly.

 - Amaterasu in Ōkami is the sun goddess, so she can return to life at the cost of a single unit of solar energy.
 If all the units run out, she can revive herself yet again if she has filled a special Celestial Pouch.
 Add a special item which can refill said Pouch instantly and you have a functionally immortal character.